 - 3. Walk step by step through your investigation, keeping the suspense alive and building the story towards the most shocking or dramatic discovery, just as if you were writing the story of a scientific breakthrough or a mystery novel

 Each of these recipes borrows a little from the toolkit of the fiction writer.
 You are not creating fiction, but you are employing techniques from literature.
 And this makes sense because every journalist is a storyteller.
-Seeing yourself as a teller of good but true stories in the foreground is the basis of the modern approach to news-writing we call narrative journalism.
+This is the basis of the modern approach to news-writing we call narrative journalism.

-Both descriptions make it sound as though the narrative approach was made for investigative journalism.
-One caution, though.
+One word of caution, though.
 American investigative journalist Danny Schechter, in his film about U.S. coverage of the Iraq War, Weapons of Mass Deception, noted a key problem with the storytelling approach: By focusing on individual’s tales, the narrative approach made it possible for some U.S. news media to ignore highly contentious bigger issues and arguments.
 This does not devalue the narrative approach.
 It merely serves as a reminder that like any other writing technique, storytelling needs to be used consciously and skilfully within the appropriate context.

 Some of the tools narrative journalism includes:

-If you read your story to yourself, you will feel the pace and flow of the narrative.
-But you will also be able to feel where the story becomes not merely slow, but daunting and difficult.
-You ear is your best editor and will tell you when you have lost your natural human voice as a writer, or where your language is long-winded, complex, incorrect or in other ways causes your reading to stumble.
-Write the story conversationally, as you would speak it, so readers can identify with your voice.
-But since speech involves elements like tone, gesture, eye contact and expression, which are not conveyed through writing, you will need to revise your work.
+If you read your story out loud you will feel the pace and flow of the narrative.
+But you will also be able to feel where the story becomes not merely slow, but daunting, or worse, boring.
+Your ear is your best editor and will tell you when you have lost your natural human voice as a writer, or where your language is long-winded.
+Write the story conversationally, as you would tell it in person, so readers can identify with your voice.
 Correct grammar and punctuation add the tone, emphasis and nuance to writing: They do the job on paper that hands, eyes and face muscles do when spoken.